nalinahuja/qcd/README.md

 ## Usage

 <p align="justify">
-Just like the command cd, simply indicate a path or keyword of a path you have been to previously and QCD will attempt to navigate to the directory.
-QCD has the ability to complete the names of keywords and contents of the current directory.
-If the keyword or a file in the current directory is not found, an error will appear.
+Just like the command cd, simply indicate a valid path or keyword related to a path you have been to previously and QCD will resolve the directory and switch to it.
+QCD has the ability complete the path based on the contents of the current directory and previously visited endpoints.
+If multiple paths exist to the same endpoint, you will have to manually select which one to jump to.
+If the keyword or indicated directory in the is not found, an error will appear.
 </p>

 ```